 All this cost about $250 from the nearby Home Depot, except for the lag screws and washers which I got from Fastenal (~$8 each locally despite being more like $12 online).
 I also had to buy a really long 5/8" spade bit to bore the holes in the tree.
 The rest of the materials came from a neighbor's old fence: plentiful amounts of cedar boards and 2 x 4 lumber.
 It was used for the sides, so you can just substitute whatever you'd like to make a railing/walls.

 The first photo is of my plan, which was sketched on a cereal box.
 I read around a lot first, of course: I found David Stiles' books especially easy to follow.
 The design changed as I was building it - I didn't end up adding the braces drawn in the bottom left elevation, and I built an entrance platform that I hadn't originally planned.
+The 3D modelled picture gives a better indication of the layout of the main structure around the trunks.

 Step 3: Get your tools